 The Four Days' Battle, 1-4 June 1666

 An incident during the second year of the Second Dutch War, 1665-1667.
-It was fought in the southern North Sea between an English fleet of 56 ships under the command of the Duke of Albermarle and a larger Dutch fleet commanded by Lieutenant-Admiral Michiel de Ruyter.
-The action was fiercely contested, but eventually the English gained the weather position and comparative safety, although large numbers of casualties were incurred on both sides.
+It was fought in the southern North Sea between an English fleet of fifty-six ships under the command of the Duke of Albermarle and a larger Dutch fleet commanded by Lieutenant-Admiral Michiel de Ruyter.
+The 'Four Days Fight', is generally rated a double victory.
+It was fiercely contested but eventually the English gained the weather position and comparative safety, although large numbers of casualties were incurred on both sides.

 Pieter Cornelisz van Soest

 - National Maritime Museum, Greenwich, London

 Product images of The Four Days' Battle, 1-4 June 1666

 We use a 240gsm fine art paper and premium branded inks to create the perfect reproduction.

 Our expertise and use of high-quality materials means that our print colours are independently verified to last between 100 and 200 years.